 As England evolved into a democratic form of government—specifically a constitutional monarchy—in the late 1600s, the country’s leaders decided to codify the succession of power.

 The result was a law known as the Act of Settlement of 1701.
-This landmark legislation established that, at the time of King William III’s death, the title of ruling monarch would be passed on to queen-in-waiting Sophia of Hanover and the “heirs of her body.”
+This landmark legislation established that, at the time of King William III’s death, the title of ruling monarch would be passed on to queen-in-waiting Anne and the “heirs of her body.”
 English common law at the time defined heirs essentially by male-preference primogeniture, meaning that male heirs would have the first right to the throne over their sisters.

 And, with the Church of England well established as the country’s national church, the law also prohibited Roman Catholics from inheriting the throne.
 Heirs who chose to marry Roman Catholics were also removed from the line of succession.